 In 1819, it provided most of the cavalry sent to keep order at the political demonstration in Manchester which culminated in the Peterloo Massacre.
 Garrison duties in Ireland and India followed.

 In 1861, it was retitled as 15th (The King's) Hussars before embarking for further service in India.
 It fought in the Second Afghan War (1878-80) and then immediately deployed to South Africa to serve in the Transvaal War (1880-81), fighting at Majuba Hill in February 1881.

 The regiment spent the entire First World War (1914-18) on the Western Front, engaged in mounted reconnaissance duties and then dismounted service.
 Among its many battle honours were Mons (1914), the Marne (1914), Ypres (1914), the Somme (1916), Cambrai (1917), Amiens (1918) and St Quentin Canal (1918).

-Explore the history and collections of the 15th The King's Hussars by visiting the displays of the Light Dragoons and its predecessors at the Discovery Museum in Newcastle.
+Discover more about the 15th The King's Hussars by visiting the Discovery Museum in Newcastle.